AutotronicCommunity/Honda_Keihin_KLine_Protocol/README.md

 Response (eg):
 02 15 72 17 00 00 00 17 00 33 7A FF FF FF FF 7D 00 00 62 80 41

+Description:
+Request = 72 AA BB CC CS
+72 = Request Header Code
+AA = Number of Bytes (including the Checksum)
+BB = Query Table
+CC = Table
+CS = Checksum

-* Usually to make a data table query can be started from 00 to FF.
+* Usually to make a data table can be started from 00 to FF.
 With code 72 05 71 ZZ CS
 * Where ZZ = data table 00 to FF and CS = Checksum
 * The formula checksum = (100 - sumbyte) and FF
 * For example the data request Table 13 = 72 05 71 13 CS Then the checksum value = (100 - (72 + 05 + 71 + 13)) AND FF , result CS = 05